Mac OS X QuickLook Thumbcache Parser

 This script parses thumbnails from MacOS QuickLook thumbnail-cache files.

-A user's QuickLook thumbnail-cache will be located in a sub-folder of the '/private/var/folders' folder.
-The path to the thumbnail cache-folder will be random but the name of the folder itself will be 'com.apple.QuickLook.thumbnailcache'.
+A user's QuickLook thumbnail-cache will be located in a sub-folder of the `/private/var/folders` folder.
+The path to the thumbnail cache-folder will be derived from the user's UUID and UID, but the name of the folder itself will be `com.apple.QuickLook.thumbnailcache`.

 In normal circumstances, the folder's owner-permission will reflect the user whose thumbnails are cached within that folder.